phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 We suggest avoiding `git commit -a` if there are Icepack changes.
 Use `git add` and `git commit` to explicitly add the set of changes that are desired.
 You can use `git add` on a directory to add everything under that directory to speed up the process.

+If the submodule is problematic, just checkout a new copy of Icepack, continue to work, and avoid submodule commands.
+The CICE submodule setting can be fixed as a separate step.
 If you really get stuck, create a new sandbox and start again.
 Do not delete the old sandbox in case you need to recover anything.
-You can checkout things again from scratch and try to carefully step forward using the appropriate process.
-Also, feel free to contact folks in the Consortium thru the bulletin board for help.
+You should be able to create a useful sandbox and then carefully step forward using the appropriate process.
+Finally, feel free to contact folks in the Consortium thru the bulletin board for help.
 The bulletin board is linked on the [resource page](https://github.com/CICE-Consortium/About-Us/wiki/Resource-Index).

 ## Problems with Pull Requests